-Aziz Pulatov is a senior software architect and Bitcoin expert.
-Joshua Jackson is a Lightning Network specialist and Azad Mirzayev is a senior DevOps engineer and Amazon Web Services-certified SysOps Administrator.
+Aziz Pulatov, Chief Technology Officer, is a senior software architect and Bitcoin expert.
+Joshua Jackson, developer, is a Lightning Network specialist.

 The development of the Company's brand name recognition and reputation as a quality Lightning Network SaaS provider will be key to the Company's growth and success.
 Through LQwD Financial, the Company has applied for a trademark for "LQwD Lightning" through the U.S. Intellectual Property Office.
 In addition, the Company has filed a copyright for its corporate logo and is working on technical documentation required to file a patent for its proprietary development work.